yoshidaark/SimpleBankingApplication/README.txt

-Make sure to put the folder in the User Folder\source\repos Change the public static string conn to your local server.
+Make sure to put the folder in the User_Folder\source\repos Change the public static string conn to your local server located in the Account.cs.

 The file can be run through .exe and has .dll (no need to open visual studio) go to source\repos\SimpleBankingApplication\SimpleBankingApplication\
 click the shortcut name CloudFund and the application will run.

-Reminder: if you want to open this in visual studio and run it, there would be error. if the file can not be run through visual studio it is due to security measures of windows 11.
+Reminder: if you want to open this in visual studio and run it, and encounter error. if the file can not be run through visual studio it is due to security measures of windows 11.
 It occurs when files cannot be access because windows is blocking it. right-click all the .resx and click properties.
 Under the general tab, check the unblock checkbox at the bottom.

 Debugging:
-to create a local server click on the server explorer, then follow the instruction of this video: https://www.youtube.com/watch?v=Bqy9t9VFG8E
+It requires to download necessary packages for the microsoft.sql.client. to create a local server click on the server explorer, then follow the instruction of this video: https://www.youtube.com/watch?v=Bqy9t9VFG8E

-if an error occur saying an dllException, install or update the nuget package.
+if an error occur saying an dllException, install or update the nuget package by right-clicking the project and select modify nuget packages.